Konark Sun Temple: Damage and ruins

 The temple was in ruins before its restoration.
 Speculation continues as to the cause of the destruction of the temple.
 Early theories stated that the temple was never completed and collapsed during construction.
 This is contradicted by textual evidence and evidence from inscriptions.
-The Kenduli copper plate inscription of 1384 CE from the reign of Narasimha IV seems to indicate that the temple was not only completed but an active site of worship.
+The Kenduli copper plate inscription of 1384 CE from the reign of Narasimha IV seems to indicate that the temple was not only completed but was an active site of worship.
 Another inscription states that various deities in the temple were consecrated, also suggesting that construction of the temple had been completed.
 A non-Hindu textual source, the Akbar-era text Ain-i-Akbari by Abul Fazl dated to the 16th century, mentions the Konark temple, describing it as a prosperous site with a temple that made visitors "astonished at its sight", with no mention of ruins.
-200 years later, during the reign of the Marathas in Odisha in the 18th century, a Maratha holy man found the temple abandoned and covered in overgrowth.
+Kalapahad, a Muslim convert general of the 16th century, is believed to have attacked this temple around 1568.
+Two hundred years later, during the reign of the Marathas in Odisha in the 18th century, a Maratha holy man found the temple abandoned and covered in overgrowth.
 The Marathas relocated the temple's Aruna stambha (pillar with Aruna the charioteer seated atop it) to the Lion's Gate entrance of the Jagannath Temple in Puri.

 Texts from the 19th century do mention ruins, which means the temple was damaged either intentionally or through natural causes sometime between 1556 and 1800 CE.
-After the Sun Temple ceased to attract faithful, Konark became deserted, left to disappear in dense forests for years.
+After the Sun Temple ceased to attract the faithful, Konark became deserted, left to disappear in dense forests for years.

 According to Thomas Donaldson, evidence suggests that the damage and the temple's ruined condition can be dated to between the late 16th century and the early 17th century from the records of various surveys and repairs found in early 17th-century texts.
 These also record that the temple remained a site of worship in the early 17th century.
 These records do not state whether the ruins were being used by devotees to gather and worship, or part of the damaged temple was still in use for some other purpose.